cliosight/cliosight_templates/json_examples/revenue_expenses/README.md

 7. Document (with sub categories)

 ### Assumptions of the design
-1. It is presumed that there is only manual entry of sale, purchase order and other trasactions with the help of this portal.
+1. It is presumed that there is only manual entry of sale, purchase order and other transaction with the help of this portal.
 2. The merchant has to merge data periodically from two or more cloud databases for a combined view.
-3. The merchant uses another SaaS solution to run marketing campaigns using email or Whatsapp messages.
+3. The merchant uses another SaaS solution to run marketing campaigns using email or Whatsapp.